Skip to main content

 It's based on Period (e.g., daily), and Frequency.
 For example, you can set an email rule that sets a "Low" risk severity when a user sends 5 emails (frequency) in a day (period) but "High" severity when they send >10 emails.
 You can take different rule actions based on the frequency and severity.
 For example, Warn action for the "Low" risk event and Block action for the "High" risk event.

-Viewing the Risk Report
+Viewing Risk Reports

 The primary source for you to view the risk severity report is the Behavior Alerts dashboard's Risk tab:

-How Risk Severity is Translated into Risk Score
+How Risk Severity is Translated into Risk Score in Behavior Alerts Dashboard

 The "Risk Severity" from the rules is translated from a label to a number or "Risk Score" on the dashboard.
 A risk severity of “None” means 0 risk score, “Low” means 1, “Moderate” means 2, “High" means 3, etc. The total risk score is: